Why are you feeling disconnected and 18 things you can do to reconnect

 10. Consider a pet companion

 A pet companion reduces loneliness and contributes to overall wellbeing throughout life.
-Having a dog around can lead to lower levels of stress.
-Having a pet can also benefit those with mental health conditions.
+Having a pet can lower stress and improve mental health conditions.

-However, keep in mind that having a pet is also a responsibility and a time investment, so don’t think about it as a magic problem solver.
+However, remember that having a pet is also a responsibility and a time investment, so don’t think about it as a magic problem solver.

 11. Manage your stress levels